autocrypt/autocrypt/doc/level1.rst

 send multiple Autocrypt headers, and hide the incompatible headers from Level 1 MUAs by using critical attributes.
-According to the above rules, such headers will be judged invalid, and discarded by level 1 clients.
-Such an update to the specification will also have to describe how clients deal with multiple valid headers.
+According to the above rules, such headers will be judged invalid, and discarded by level 1 MUAs.
+Such an update to the specification will also have to describe how an updated MUA will deal with multiple valid headers.

 OpenPGP Based key data